-The non-standard test is difficult to compare with the conditions of the OECD 307 test guideline (TG) study recommended in the REACH guidance for persistence determination.
+This non-standard test is difficult to compare to the conditions of the OECD 307 test guideline (TG) study recognised in the REACH guidance for persistence determination.
 Significant issues include not being able to compare the moisture content between the test and the requirements of OECD TG 307.
-For example, the 100% RH soil does not represent a soil as wet as the standard soil in the OECD TG 307.
-In addition, a standard OECD TG 307 study uses four soils sampled from the field, whose structure is preserved (apart from sieving).
-In contrast the soil for the non-standard study was airdried.
-It also used much smaller containers and amounts of soil.
+For example, if the 100% RH soil does not represent a soil as wet as the standard soil in the OECD TG 307.
+In addition, a standard OECD TG 307 uses four soils sampled from the field, whose structure is preserved (apart from sieving).
+In contrast the soil for the non-standard study was air-dried.
+It also used much smaller containers, and amounts of soil.
 Taken together it is not known how comparable the results are.

 ECHA also notes that the OECD TG 307 is not recommended for volatile substances.
 Your suggestion to account for the chemical in the headspace confirms the difficulty.
-Therefore, making a comparison is artificial as the persistence, with respect to the REACH Annex XIII criteria, would not be judged from a soil degradation study.
-Finally the use pattern of L5 does not indicate direct emission to soil is likely.
-Rather the substance would be expected to be applied to soil in sewage sludge, and so the environmental fate is likely to be different compared to direct application (for example volatilisation may be reduced due to higher adsorption to organic carbon in the sludge).
+Therefore, making a comparison is artificial as the persistence, with respect to the REACH Annex XIII criteria, of L4 would not be judged from a soil degradation study.
+Finally the use pattern of L4 does not indicate direct emission to soil is likely.
+Rather the substance would be expected to be applied to soil in sewage sludge, and so the environmental fate is likely to be different compared to direct application, (for example volatilisation may be reduced due to higher adsorption to organic carbon in the sludge).

-Consequently, ECHA cannot use the non-standard data described above to reach a robust conclusion about the persistence of L5 in soil.
-Therefore, despite being useful supporting information, the environmental degradation half-life of L4, and therefore L5, in soil remains unknown, and ECHA considers that the study does not provide a sufficient weight of evidence to indicate whether the soil degradation half-life is above or below the P/vP threshold of REACH Annex XIII.
-This is consistent with the MSC opinion (ECHA, 2015) for D4 and D5 which concluded that the available data do not allow a reliable soil degradation half-life to be derived.
+Consequently, ECHA cannot use the above described non-standard data to reach a robust conclusion about the persistence in soil.
+Therefore, despite being useful supporting information, the environmental degradation half-life of L4 in soil remains unknown, and ECHA judges the study does not provide a sufficient weight of evidence to indicate that the soil degradation half-life is above or below the P/vP threshold of REACH Annex XIII.
+This is consistent with the MSC opinion (ECHA 2015) for D4 and D5 which concluded that the available data do not allow a reliable soil degradation half-life to be derived.

-Overall, ECHA concludes that the available evidence suggests that L5 screens as P and vP, but there is insufficient evidence to show conclusively that the substance is not P/vP in any compartment.
+Overall, ECHA concludes that the available evidence suggests that L4 screens as P and ν P, but there is insufficient evidence to show conclusively that the substance is not P/ ν P in any compartment.

-Therefore, degradation simulation testing (request 1) is required to conclude on P.
+Therefore, simulation testing (request 1) is required to conclude on P/vP.